 Research at our BRC is designed and operationally structured to optimise the delivery of translational innovation for patient benefit.

-Our research spans across eight themes based on a track record of scientific and clinical excellence.
+Our research spans across nine themes based on a track record of scientific and clinical excellence.
 For operational delivery our research is organised into five multidisciplinary groupings known as clusters, which are underpinned by our research platforms and other infrastructure.

 Our research aims